ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Sailboat Tack</strong></td>
    <td>

-Any high to low, or low to high change on this channel will start a tack with opposite direction to the last tack.
+Any high to low, or low to high change on this channel will start a tack in the opposite direction to the last tack.
 See Sailboat :ref:`sailboat-configure` .

 .. raw:: html